galtimur/Neural-net-optimization-with-consecutive-pruning/README.md

 ### Files:

-- Prunning main.py - Main program
+- Pruning_main.py - Main program
 - mlp_setup.py - Сlasses for models of multilayer perceptron and functions for train data generation
 - plotting_results.py - Аunctions for plotting results etc.
 - prun_functions.py - Functions for pruning and repruning the models